With everything you have on your plate, fulfilling your Tennessee CLE should be easy.

-ALPS is proud to offer high-quality, accredited Tennessee CLE with both live webinars and on-demand seminars on a number of relevant risk management topics, including many Ethics courses.
-ALPS policyholders can access any Tennessee CLE at a discounted tuition.
+ALPS is proud to offer accredited Tennessee CLE with both live and on-demand seminars on timely and relevant ethics and risk management topics.
+ALPS policyholders can access any CLE at a discounted tuition.

 Tennessee MCLE Requirements

 Credit hours required: 15 hours per reporting period

 Specialty credits required: 3 hours of ethics and professionalism credit per reporting period

 Compliance date: December 31

 Minutes per credit hour: 60 minutes.
 To calculate credit for a specific program, divide the total length of the program in minutes by 60 and round down to the nearest hundredth of an hour.